 Lisson is a high-powered executive for FedEx Canada when all of a sudden her husband has an extreme medical emergency and everything changes.

-All the while though, Lisson still has her job to take care of and 4 children that depend on her as their mother and caretaker.
+All the while though, Lisson still has her job to take care of and four children that depend on her as their mother and caretaker.
 It’s a good look at how life isn’t just about hardship and how things are so terrible but also about how you can take anything that comes at you, and keep moving.
 Never stop moving and never stop living.
 (Lisson, 2017)

 You can purchase Resilience: Navigating Life, Loss and the Road to Success on Amazon.